 8. Create Schemes: Select “Schemes” and click on New Scheme to create a new grading scale.
 Reduce each minimum percent by 0.5 if you would like to allow for rounding.
 Once created, copy to any section by using More Actions > Copy (start in the section you want to copy to).
 Edit the Final Calculated Grade (or use tip #3 bulk edit from Manage Grades) to display the scheme.

-You may select Export to CSV (comma separated value) or Export to Excel.
+Note: You may select Export to CSV (comma separated value) or Export to Excel.
 Either file will open in Excel.
 The CSV file is preferred if you plan to make changes offline that can be imported back to Grades.
-Finally, click on the link in the pop-up window to save the file to your computer.

-To release the Calculated Final Grade: Go to “ Settings” and then "Calculation Options" to make certain you are releasing the "Calculated Final Grade."
+Go to “ Settings” and "Calculation Options" to make certain you are releasing the "Calculated Final Grade."

 To release an Adjusted Final Grade: Go to "Settings" and then “Calculated Options” to make certain you are releasing the "Adjusted Final Grade."
 Then use the pull-down by Final Grades to select "Transfer All."
 Make desired grade adjustments and select "Release All" to release the adjusted grades.